Find out what a bank or building society must do if it wants to make changes to your account and interest rate.

-Your bank does not have to notify you if the interest rate on your account is linked to an official rate – such as the Bank of England bank rate – and it automatically moves when that rate does.
-This is sometimes known as a ‘tracker rate’.
-Otherwise, you can usually always expect your bank to give you reasonable notice.
+Your bank does not have to notify you if the interest rate on your account is linked to an official rate – such as the Bank of England base rate.
+This is sometimes known as a 'tracker rate' and it will automatically move when the base rate does.